aukilabs/posemesh/docs/01-business-logic.md

 invalid / valid  ≤  1 % / 10 %  =  0.10   (10 %)
 ```

-That means you can have at most one failed proof for every ten successful ones (10% of submission failed is acceptable)
+That means you can have at most one failed proof for every ten successful ones (10% of submission failed is acceptable).

-the general rule would be `r / p` failure ratio, where *r* is the reward and *p* is the penalty,
+Generally the failure ratio would be `r / p`, where *r* is the reward and *p* is the penalty.

 ## 7.1 Storage Provider